Tomatoeyes/Armory/README.md

 # Armory
-Armory is a universal CMake based build system for ARM microprocessors
+Armory is an universal CMake based build system for ARM microprocessors